MHaringa/insurancerating/docs/articles/refinement-workflow.md

 ## Introduction

-In insurance pricing, model estimation is usually not the final step.
+In many pricing analyses, model estimation is followed by a translation step.

-A fitted GLM may capture the structure of the portfolio well, but the raw coefficients are not always directly suitable for implementation in a tariff.
+A fitted GLM may capture the structure of the portfolio well, while some fitted effects still need to be reviewed before they are used in a tariff.

 Common reasons include: